notmaj0r/CheatRunner/README.md

 It is a local homebrew tool for testing trainers on your own already-jailbroken console.

 Use it at your own risk.

-By using cheats, it can crash the game, break a session, corrupt your savegame, softlock or behave differently depending on game versions.
+Runtime cheat memory writes can crash the game, break a session, corrupt your savegame, softlock the title, or behave differently depending on the game version/update.

-**Always backup your save files before using any cheats!**
+**Always back up your save files before using any cheats.**

 ---